vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

 ## Deploy Llama Stack

 1. Let's quickly deploy it to our experimentation environment the same way we deployed Canopy UI.
 In Openshift console, again expand `Helm` section from the left menu, click `Releases` and make sure you are on `<USER_NAME>-canopy` project.
-Then from the top right select `Crease Helm Release`.
+Then from the top right select `Create Helm Release`.

     ![llama-stack-helm-release.png](./images/llama-stack-helm-release.png)